Shoto31/PopOS-Setup/README.md

 ```

-## 2. Apps that I install on any machine
+## II.
+Apps that I install on any machine

 ### Browser
 #### 1. [Firefox](https://www.mozilla.org/en-US/firefox/new/) - By default Firefox comes pre installed in any of the distros I tried so you don't need to install anything. <br />